LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

     In this case, the `messageWitness` will be empty.
 *   Compute the inclusion proof for the outbox root of the sidechain account into the mainchain state root.
     This proof is then used to compute `inboxUpdate.outboxRootWitness`.
-*   If the `validatorsHash` property of the certificate is different from the `validatorsHash` derived from the `validators` property of the mainchain account on the sidechain, compute the required update between both sets and include it in `validatorsUpdate`.
+*   If the `validatorsHash` property of the certificate is different from the `validatorsHash` derived from the `activeValidators` and `certificateThreshold` properties of the mainchain account on the sidechain:
+   *   Compute the required active validator update between the `activeValidators` stored in the chain account and the `activeValidators` that were used to create the `certificate.validatorsHash`.
-    How to obtain this update is detailed in the [Appendix](#appendix).
+       This update can be obtained by following the logic of `getActiveValidatorsDiff` as detailed in the [Appendix](#appendix).
+   *   If the `certificateThreshold` was updated, include the new value in the `newCertificateThreshold` property.
 *   Post the cross-chain update transaction on the sidechain.

 Relayers should post cross-chain update transactions on the sidechain when the need for it arises.